 - TYSABRI is available only through a restricted distribution program called the TOUCH® Prescribing Program.
 In order to receive TYSABRI, you must talk to your doctor and understand the benefits and risks of TYSABRI and agree to all of the instructions in the TOUCH® Prescribing Program.

-- If you take TYSABRI, it is important that you call your doctor right away if you get any new or worsening medical problems (such as a new or sudden change in your thinking, eyesight, balance, or strength or other problems) that have lasted over several days.
+- If you take TYSABRI, and for 6 months after you stop taking TYSABRI, it is important that you call your doctor right away if you get any new or worsening medical problems (such as a new or sudden change in your thinking, eyesight, balance, or strength or other problems) that have lasted over several days.
 Tell all of your doctors that you are getting treatment with TYSABRI.